 - Add the chicken broth and fresh thyme.
 Bring to a gentle boil, then reduce to a simmer.
 Let it simmer and reduce while you bake the pork chops.

-- Bake the pork chops for 10-15 minutes.
+- Bake the pork chops for 10-15 minutes, then return them to the skillet and spoon the sauce on top.
 Note: Thinner, (3/4 inch pork chops) can be cooked in the sauce instead.

 Thinner cuts of pork can also be cooked right in the skillet and added when the chicken broth is added.